How to not go to jail, get kicked out of college, or get fined tens of thousands of dollars or more

 https://www.theverge.com/2023/3/21/23649806/chatgpt-chat-histories-bug-exposed-disabled-outage

-This was one of the first “OMG” moments parents and, I’m sure, administrators had when ChatGPT came out last fall.
-Parents especially are concerned that savvy kids using it will have fabulously written college application essays, and their kid won’t stand a chance.
+This was one of the first “OMG” moments parents and, I’m sure, administrators had when ChatGPT first came out.
+Parents especially were concerned that savvy kids using it will have fabulously written college application essays, and their kid wouldn’t stand a chance.

 The consequences of plagiarism: